mariabondarchuk/DB_Lab_1/README.md

 # DB_Lab_1
-Database schemas for Lab 1
+Database schemas and report for Lab 1